Sitefinity/feather-packages/Bootstrap4/README.md

 ## Npm
 ### Install
 Npm is the package manager for JavaScript that enables you to assemble packages of reusable code.
-For more information, visit the  [npm](https://www.npmjs.com/) website.
+For more information, visit [Node.js](https://nodejs.org/) and [npm](https://www.npmjs.com/) websites.
+Currently *Bootstrap 4* package supports Node.js LTS version 10.14.0.
 ```
 > npm install
 > npm start